kafkapre/sentences-generator/README.md

 mvn test
 ```

-*Important note: please be aware that test running clears repositories.
+**!!!
+Important note: please be aware that test running clears repositories.
-It can happen that your data stored before will be deleted after tests run.*
+It can happen that your data stored before will be deleted after tests run.**

 #### How to run application